 Next add the canned tomatoes, stock, and red lentils.
-Bring to a boil, then reduce heat to a simmer until lentils are tender and have broken apart - around 10-15 minutes.
+Bring to a boil, then reduce heat to a simmer for about 8 minutes, then add the chopped zucchini.
+Simmer for an additional 10 minutes or until lentils are tender and have broken apart and the zucchini is cooked.

-Add kale and taste the soup and add salt and pepper as necessary.
-Add chili if using.
-Cook for 1-2 minutes more or until kale has wilted.
+Add kale and turn off the heat.
+The kale does not have to cook, just wilt.
+Taste the soup and add salt and pepper as necessary and add chilli if using.
 Remove from heat.

-To serve squeeze lemon juice over individual servings of soup, and top with a dollop of plain yogurt and chopped cilantro.
+To serve squeeze lemon juice over individual servings of soup, and top with a dollop of plain yogurt, and chopped cilantro or parsley.

 *Garam masala can be found in the spice section of some grocery stores, or in Indian specialty stores and is a combination of spices which may include cloves, cardamom, cinnamon, bay, black pepper, star anise, dried chilies, coriander and cumin.
 If you cannot find it, curry powder can be substituted.